 How Much “Room” Does a Ferret Need?

 A single ferret can live in a cage that is about 3x2x2-feet-large.
 It may be acceptable if you spend a lot of time, playing with your mischievous friend.
 Spending about 4 hours a day out of the cage, your ferret friend is healthy and energized.
 Now Goof is happy.
 He’s got a female friend.
 Her name is Melody.

 How long do ferrets live in captivity?
 Their lifespan might reach 8-10 years.
 They don’t encounter diseases and predators.
 A well-equipped cage and a balanced diet are essential.
 The absence of stresses and a safe environment prolongs their lives.

 - solid cage floor;

 - several tunnels.

 I believe pets animals in pairs live longer than single ones.
 I bought a larger cage and several additional accessories.
 Melody needs her own toys and a litter box.
-Best ferret cage for 2 ferrets is large and comfortable.
 Possibility to separate your pets is beneficial.
-Mid-level floor is a great option.
+A mid-level floor is a great option.
 Open it or close, when you need to protect a weaker pet from the other one.

 Where Should I Put My Ferrets Cage?

 Ferrets are sneaky animals.
 They might try to escape due to their curiosity or hunting instincts.
-Thus spacing between the bars matters.
+Thus spacing between the bars is matters.
 It should be less than 1 inch.
 Make sure that manufacturers covered the wire with non-toxic powder coating.
-Reliable locking mechanism with strong latches also matters.
+A reliable locking mechanism with strong latches also matters.